FreerGit/euler-ocaml/README.md

 ### ppx_bench
 Look at bench/runner.sh to understand how it's linked, the exports are important.

+### Core - random learnings
+  * Base.With_return is great for wrapping imperative loops, for-loop that needs an exit case is an great example.
+(See solution_009)

 ### Async
 Kind of struggling, very little documentation but here's what i've gathered so far:
   * The scheduler has to be turned on at some point